-Joe Lennon assesses the different cloud software and online accounting providers in the marketplace.
+Joe Lennon FCCA assesses the different cloud software and online accounting providers in the marketplace.

 It's a common question in meetings we have with clients, "which online accounting provider and product should I choose?"
 The answer unfortunately isn't simple.
 You see it all depends on the following: